RIM-161 Standard Missile 3: Operation and performance

-The ship's AN/SPY-1 radar finds the ballistic missile target and the Aegis weapon system calculates a solution on the target.
-The Aerojet MK 72 solid-fuel rocket booster launches the SM-3 out of the ship's Mark 41 Vertical Launching System (VLS).
-The missile then establishes communication with the launching ship.
-Once the booster burns out, it detaches, and the Aerojet MK 104 solid-fuel dual thrust rocket motor (DTRM) takes over propulsion through the atmosphere.
-The missile continues to receive mid-course guidance information from the launching ship and is aided by GPS data.
-The ATK MK 136 solid-fueled third-stage rocket motor (TSRM) fires after the second stage burns out, and it takes the missile above the atmosphere (if needed).
-The TSRM is pulse fired and provides propulsion for the SM-3 until 30 seconds to intercept.
+The ship's AN/SPY-1 radar finds the ballistic missile target and the Aegis weapon system calculates a fire-control solution.
+The Aerojet Mk 72 solid-fuel rocket booster launches the SM-3 from the ship's Mark 41 Vertical Launching System (VLS).
+After booster burnout, the booster separates and the Mk 104 dual-thrust rocket motor provides propulsion through the atmosphere.
+The missile receives midcourse guidance from the launching ship.
+The Mk 136 third-stage rocket motor then fires to carry the missile above the atmosphere, where required.

-At that point, the third stage separates, and the Lightweight Exo-Atmospheric Projectile (LEAP) kinetic warhead (KW) begins to search for the target using pointing data from the launching ship.
-The Aerojet throttleable divert and attitude control system (TDACS) allows the warhead to maneuver in the final phase of the engagement.
-The KW's sensors identify the target, attempt to identify the most lethal part of the target and steer to that point.
-If the KW intercepts the target, it provides 130 MJ of kinetic energy at the point of impact.
+After the third stage separates, the Lightweight Exo-Atmospheric Projectile (LEAP) kinetic warhead searches for the target using pointing data from the launching ship.
+The throttleable divert and attitude control system allows the kinetic warhead to maneuver during the final phase of the engagement.
+The warhead's sensors identify the target and guide the interceptor to impact; according to Raytheon, an intercept releases about 130 MJ of kinetic energy at the point of collision.

-Independent studies of earlier missile versions by some physics experts before 2010 raised significant questions about the missile's success rate in hitting targets.
-In a published response in 2012, the Defense Department claimed that these findings were invalid, as the analysts used some early launches as their data, when those launches were not significant to the overall program.
-The DoD stated: